benjibogush/beehab.github.io/ReadME.md

 ###    }
 ### }

-### Parse what in Python:
+### Parse what in Python(hard to achieve at this point, given time, it can be done):

-    This will be a very complex to implement.
     -- Its going to use for {var} in {list} every time.
 However,  range input should be accounted for.
     -- range(end, start, skip)